 Welcome to #ExploremotherlandAfrica.
 We aim to provide the ultimate tool for exploring Africa.
 A listing of all service providers in each region.
 We will feature hosts, volunteer programmes, tour operators, accommodation and restaurant listings.

 Each service provider will be evaluated prior to publishing to ensure travellers top level experiences on their journey to #ExploreMotherlandAfrica.

-Travelling is not about the destination.
+Traveling is not about the destination.
 It is about the journey.
-There are much quicker ways to get from one point to the next, yet train travels at a slow pace phases out the daily life hustle and bustle rush hour chaotic streams.
+There are much quicker ways to get from one point to the next, yet train travels at a slow pace phase out the daily life hustle and bustle rush hour chaotic streams.

-It is the ideal escape getaway, savouring moments on the pathway reaching the desired destination.
+It is the ideal escape getaway, savoring moments on the pathway reaching the desired destination.

 Trains are a differing dimension, gradual travel embracing experience realms of the beyond.